 If you’ve ever been inside a corporate conference room, you know it’s not the most inspiring of environments.
 Much the opposite, in fact, it oftentimes feels like a stagnant suck on creativity.
 So, how do we expect our workforce to be inspired to collaborate and produce results when their surroundings are so stifling?
 Scott Wayne has been asking this very question, which is why he and his partners have created The Canvas Collection.
 Canvas provides a curated collection of alternative venues to host corporate meetings and private events.

 The House is just the beginning.
 The group hopes to expand quickly with two more Richmond locations slated for the near future, and other markets down the road.
 Over the past few years, the manner in which business meetings are conducted has changed.
 In several companies, offsite meetings (see here for ideas for offsite team meetings) are being used to improve overall work culture and team building.
 With so many people looking for innovative meeting spaces of this kind, Canvas could have a significant impact on how meetings are conducted in the future.
 Wayne invites the Richmond community to share in his enthusiasm and see the potential that these new meeting places have for local businesses.
+This idea could be used by more and more companies in the coming years.
+When that’s the case, many people might try to look at small sheds for sale and see if that’s a good option to consider.
 “Canvas is currently welcoming event planners, executive assistants, and HR leaders to visit our spaces.
 We’re also welcoming property owners and non-profits with surplus space to approach us.
 We’re starting in our home city, but have plans for a much wider footprint.”

 For more information on The House, visit www.meetatcanvas.com, or drop them a line at firstname.lastname@example.org.
 Do you have a space you’d like canvas to manage?
 Contact Eugenie Valentine at email@example.com.